CLINICAL PSYCHOLOGY MASTER'S DEGREE PROGRAM (WITH THESIS / WITHOUT THESIS)

 Can I apply if my undergraduate degree is in a field other than psychology?

-The program is only open to applicants who have graduated from 4-year psychology undergraduate programs of universities.
+The program is only open to applications of graduates of 4-year Psychology and Psychological Counselling and Guidance programs of universities.

-Can I apply to your program a second time?
+Can I apply to the program a second time?

 There is no limit to the number of applications to the program and the application procedure is the same for each application.